Skip to main content

 Upload SARIF (optional)

-Upload results to GitHub Code Scanning for inline annotations on the PR diff:
+Upload results to GitHub Code Scanning to get inline annotations on the PR diff:

 with: